cty012/corn/docs/README.md

     git clone https://github.com/cty012/corn.git
     ```

- 2. Install SFML 2.6 in the `deps` folder.
+ 2. Install SFML 2.6 binaries in the `deps` folder.
 See [SFML official website](https://www.sfml-dev.org/) for detailed instructions.
-    Then copy the name of the package, go to `CMakeLists.txt` and paste it as the new `SFML_PACKAGE_NAME` variable.
+    Choose the appropriate binary according to your Mac's architecture.

- 3. Build the source code using cmake.
+ 3. Build the source code.
+If you are using ARM64 architecture:
+    ```shell
+    mkdir build
+    cd build
+    cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/clang-<ARCHITECTURE>-toolchain.cmake -DSFML_PACKAGE_NAME=<PKG_NAME>..
+    mingw32-make
+    ```
+    Replace <ARCHITECTURE> with your Mac's architecture (arm64 or x86_64),
+    and replace <PKG_NAME> with the name of the directory containing your SFML binaries installed in `/deps` previously.

 ## Documentation